 - Do Not Use Water or Flour on Grease Fires-Smother the fire with a pan lid, or use baking soda, a dry chemical or foam-type extinguisher. - When heating fat or grease, watch it closely.
 Fat or grease may catch fire if allowed to become too hot. - Use Only Dry Potholders-Moist or damp potholders on hot surfaces may result in burns from steam.
 Do not let the potholders touch the flame or burners.
 Do not use a towel or other bulky cloth instead of a potholder. - Do Not Heat Unopened Food Containers-Build-up of pressure may cause the container to burst and result in injury. - Remove the oven door from any unused range if it is to be stored or discarded. - IMPORTANT-Do not attempt to operate the oven during a power failure.
 If the power fails, always turn the oven off.
 If the oven is not turned off and the power resumes, the oven will begin to operate again.
-Food left unattended could catch fire or spoil.
+Food left • Use Care When Opening Door-Stand to the side of the unattended could catch fire or spoil.